-Normally, certain immune system cells—called “B cells”—produce antibodies that help destroy viruses and bacteria.
+Why target B cells in MS?
+Normally, certain immune system cells—called B cells—produce antibodies that help destroy viruses and bacteria.
 When you have RMS, however, some of these B cells also mistakenly target the healthy tissue of your central nervous system, attacking the protective layer around nerve fibers.
-That’s why many of the most effective treatments are designed to reduce the number of B cells in your system.

 DMT = disease-modifying therapy

 Many medications taken on an ongoing basis—such as daily pills and recurring injections or infusions—can cause long-term immunosuppression, because your B cells never fully recover to their normal levels.
-This is the trade-off of these drugs.
+This is a trade-off of these drugs.
 They work well by suppressing B cells, but the downside is living with continuous immunosuppression.

 Many medications taken on an ongoing basis—such as daily pills and recurring injections or infusions—can cause long-term immunosuppression, because your B cells never fully recover to their normal levels.
-This is the trade-off of these drugs.
+This is a trade-off of these drugs.
 They work well by suppressing B cells, but the downside is living with continuous immunosuppression.

 Other DMTs for RMS work by targeting B cells without causing long-term immunosuppression.
 Since you don't take them on a continuous basis, your B cells have a chance to recover.